merenlab/anvio/anvio/docs/programs/anvi-reaction-network.md

 The network consists of data on biochemical reactions predicted to be encoded by the genome, referencing the [KEGG Orthology (KO)](https://www.genome.jp/kegg/ko.html) and [ModelSEED Biochemistry](https://github.com/ModelSEED/ModelSEEDDatabase) databases.

 Information on the predicted reactions and the involved metabolites are stored in two tables of the %(contigs-db)s.
-The program, %(anvi-get-metabolic-model-file)s, can be used to export the %(reaction-network)s from the database to a JSON-formatted file suitable for inspection and flux balance analysis.
+The program, %(anvi-get-metabolic-model-file)s, can be used to export the %(reaction-network)s from the database to a %(reaction-network-json)s file suitable for inspection and flux balance analysis.

 ## Usage